 Step 1: Fill a large pot with cold water and place all cornes ear in

-Step 2: Bring it to a boil on medium heat, and then low the heat to let them simmer.
+Step 2: Bring the water to a boil on high heat, and then low the heat to let them simmer.

 Step 3: Keep corn ears in the pot for about 5-8 minutes to be fully warmed up inside.
 Drain them thoroughly and season with salt, butter or any condiment you like